-St. Mary’s Center partners with government entities, universities, organizations and community groups to improve lives and change the world for the better.
+St. Mary’s Center partners with government entities, universities, organizations and community groups to achieve our mission.

-Alameda County Behavioral Health Care Services helps fund St. Mary’s Center programs including Recovery55, Alcohol and Drug Prevention, and Homeless Senior Mental Health.
+Alameda County Behavioral Health supports recovery and counseling services including, Alcohol and Drug Prevention, and Mental Health.

 Area Agency on Aging helps fund Resources for the Third Age’s friendly visiting and injury prevention services to coach seniors on how to age in place.